gzeoneth/ProofOfHack/README.md

 2. POHSafeModule.sol

 Instead of implementing on the protocol, this can also be implemented as a Safe module where it trigger an action as the safe when the hack condition is met.
 For example, here we trigger a pause from the Safe (owner of the UpOnly contract)

+3. POHSafePlugin.sol

+Same as above but as a Safe Core Plugin